 Her course isn’t a perishable watermelon; it shouldn’t expire after a certain amount of time after purchasing it.

 In fact, Massage Envy got busted for this model by allowing their gift cards to expire after a certain amount of time.

 For Taking Cara Babies, you can’t hold on to these courses when you need to troubleshoot or if you have another baby in the future.

 She wants you to repurchase her course so she can make more money.

 When it comes to these kinds of products and services, they should only expire once you purchase them if you cancel your account.

-The courses are too expensive to expire, and it’s incredibly frustrating as it comes off as her putting her wallet first instead of her customer’s user experience.
+The courses are too expensive to expire, and it’s incredibly frustrating that she seems to prioritize her wallet over her customers’ user experience.

 I suggest you buy one of the following books to refer to whenever you need it.